jspm/jspm-cli/README.md

 ### jspm Inject - using the jspm CDN in production

-The CDN can be used for production as sources are provided minified with optimal cache headers.
+The CDN can be used for production as sources are provided minified with SPDY and optimal cache headers.

 When moving to production with an app using CDN sources, the jspm CLI can inject package configuration and lock down versions minimising the production requests.